 Shoplifting happens in almost every retail situation in Pennsylvania, including stores, malls, outdoor vendors and even farmer’s markets.
 This type of theft is treated gravely under state laws, and retailers often hire security personnel to help crackdown on this type of crime.

 If you have been charged with shoplifting in Pennsylvania, it’s serious, and it could affect your future.

 Shoplifting, also known as retail theft in PA, involves taking something from a store or retailer without paying.
 In most cases, thieves hide items in backpacks, purses or under their clothes.
 Stores often use security cameras, undercover security guards and alarm systems to track down potential instances of theft.

-Penalties for Shoplifting in PA
+Shoplifting Laws and Penalties in PA

 Shoplifting can be classified as Misdemeanor 1 Shoplifting, which carries a maximum sentence of five years of jail time.
 Misdemeanor 1 Shoplifting is usually for items that are valued at more than $200.
 Misdemeanor 2 Shoplifting is usually the charge in cases where items stolen are worth over $50 but under $200.
 Penalties of up to three years in jail are possible.
 Shoplifting can also be classified as Misdemeanor 3 Shoplifting if the value of the stolen items is no more than $50.
 Those convicted of this type of shoplifting can face up to one year in jail.
 In some cases, you may be sentenced to community service or a fine instead of jail time, especially for a first offense.

 Shoplifting laws in PA allow courts to charge someone with a felony for retail theft.
 A felony charge is likely if a firearm was used during the theft.
 If the goods stolen were worth over $2,000, the crime is automatically a felony.
 Those who are charged with felony retail theft in PA face up to seven years in jail and may be disqualified from working in specific jobs, even after release.